 This book would begin an overarching theme that would appear in all of Bimba’s writing going forward: capitalism is an evil and corrupt force with all working people as its innocent victims.
 Bimba’s take on the Molly Maguires is extremely slanted in this regard, ignoring much of the evidence that did exist and making preposterous claims.
 On a positive note, it’s become a piece that’s studied and evaluated alongside historical evidence.
 After all, the Mollies are not a fictional story; these were real people whose cause was just, even if their methods were not.

 As would later be revealed, the key crimes committed by the Molly Maguires were focused on sabotaging mining company property, not murdering individuals.
 While many of these men were certainly guilty of crimes, most of them should not have lost their lives for them.
 Thanks to Bimba’s controversial book, a more accurate historical work, The Lament of the Molly Maguires, would be written by Arthur H. Lewis.
-This instead followed the story of the Irish Pinkerton spy, James MacParlan.
-While the book is widely considered dry and boring, it inspired the 1970 film, the Molly Maguires, starring Sean Connery as James Kehoe.
+This book instead followed the story of the Irish Pinkerton spy, James MacParlan.
+While the book is widely considered dry and boring, it inspired the 1970 Molly Maguires movie, starring Sean Connery as James Kehoe.

-After the Molly Maguires, Bimba continued to write.
-Most of his writing comes in the form of newspaper articles, written in Lithuanian for the most part.
+After the Molly Maguires book, Bimba continued to write.
+Most of his other writing comes in the form of newspaper articles, written in Lithuanian for the most part.
 At one point, he apparently wrote an autobiography, available in the Latvian American collection at the University of Minnesota.
 His public speaking career never started up again, especially after nearly being killed by a mob at one locale.
 However, Bimba hardly became a recluse.
 He wrote diligently, staunchly supporting the Communist party until his death in 1982.

 Bimba’s life story is full of irony.
 For example, his audience was mainly church-goers, and before them, he denounced religion entirely; in fact, most of his audience was made up of Lithuanian Catholics.
 Much of the events of his own trial he ends up mirroring in his book, “The Molly Maguires,” leading to many historical inaccuracies.
 Even though his account of the Molly Maguires is still considered as somewhat of a historical piece, without a doubt it is overwhelmed with Bimba’s ideology.